 The following paragraphs are intended only as a guide in drawing up chapel rules.

-It may not be possible to adopt all of them exactly as they stand; each chapel may adapt them to its own needs.
-Chapel rules must be in conformity with the rules of the union, and must be approved by the branch.
+It may not be possible to adopt all of them exactly; each chapel may adapt them to its own needs.
+Chapel rules must be in conformity with the rules of the union and must be approved by the branch.